ONLYOFFICE/onlyoffice-redmine/README.md

 ## Installing Redmine ONLYOFFICE integration plugin

+#### Minimum version of Redmine for ONLYOFFICE integration plugin is 4.0.0 .

 1. If you're new to Redmine, install it following [these instructions](https://www.redmine.org/projects/redmine/wiki/RedmineInstall).

 2. Download Redmine ONLYOFFICE integration plugin.